Case Study: Acer Engineers Automated Material Feed System with Electrical Components

 Reminiscing on the relationship with Lakeland, Steve commented, “Our relationship with Lakeland has been good, we’ve enjoyed it.
 Todd’s an extraordinary sales guy – that is missing a lot in this world.
 I’ve dealt with sales people for a long long time, and once in a while somebody comes along that is really good.
 Todd’s one of those people.”

 Explaining the necessity of the laser, Steve said, “It’s all about production for the truss plants – speed is important to them.
-This laser islaser measuring sensor used to measure and profile the shape of the lumber – it helps us know where the lumber is and make decisions about where the next station goes.
+This laser is used to measure and profile the shape of the lumber – it helps us know where the lumber is and make decisions about where the next station goes.
 It’s advanced enough to know where the leading edge of the lumber is.”
 The scanning system also allows Acer to work at incredible speeds – reading 90 inches per second.

 “In 2008 we began making prototypes of the Ranger,” said Steve and Carol.
 “In 2010 we had the first working machine and in 2011, we installed it.”
 Since 2011, Acer’s business continues to flourish, working with the top saw manufacturers in the industry – MiTek and Hundegger.